blindsidenetworks/scalelite/README.md

 * `BUILD_NUMBER`: An additional build version to report in the BigBlueButton top-level API endpoint.
 The Docker image has this preset to a value determined at image build time.
 * `RAILS_LOG_TO_STDOUT`: Log to STDOUT instead of a file.
 Recommended for deployments with a service manager (e.g. systemd) or in Docker.
 The Docker image sets this by default.
 * `REDIS_POOL`: Configure the Redis connection pool size.
 Defaults to `RAILS_MAX_THREADS`.
+* `RECORDING_SPOOL_DIR`: Directory where transferred recording files are placed.
+Defaults to `/var/bigbluebutton/spool`
+* `RECORDING_WORK_DIR`: Directory where temporary files from recording transfer/import are extracted.
+Defaults to `/var/bigbluebutton/recording/scalelite`
+* `RECORDING_PUBLISH_DIR`: Directory where published recording files are placed to make them available to the web server.
+Defaults to `/var/bigbluebutton/published`

 ### Redis Connection (`config/redis_store.yml`)